hawkinsw/CPPTimes/ScopeSupplement.md

 (yellow) beta is 3
 ```

 Our three hour ocean tour in a submarine has (hopefully) exposed many of the quirks of variables and scopes in C++.
 The concepts that you are learning about scopes in C++ are generally applicable to other imperative and object-oriented programming languages (e.g., JavaScript, Python, Go, etc.).
-Obviously each language has its own take on the rules, the broad outlines are the same.
+Obviously each language has its own take on the rules, but the broad outlines are the same.
 Knowledge is power.

 ### Take a Global Perspective on C++ Travel in 2023
 There is such a thing as a _global_ scope in C++.
 It is a scope that exists entirely outside any `{`, `}` blocks.
 Every single other scope in your program exists within the global scope.

 In other words, variables in the global scope are always in scope.
-As a result of their omnipresence, variables in the global scope can be can be accessed/modified from any position in your code.
+As a result of their omnipresence, variables in the global scope can be accessed/modified from any position in your code.
 Taking advantage of the reach of global variables may seem tempting.
 But, do not fall victim to their siren song.
 It is almost always wrong to use a global variable.

 Don't believe me?
 Think about this situation: You are writing a program that calculates the amount of money in a user's bank account.
 Their assets are stored in a variable named, er, `assets`.
-Your code needs to access the users assets throughout the program so you make it a global variable.
+Your code needs to access the user's assets throughout the program so you make it a global variable.
 No problems so far.

 Your colleague takes over ownership of your pristine code several months later.
 They write some new code that is buggy -- _you_ are the only one who writes perfect code, of course!
 Their code is intended to determine whether a user is eligible for a loan depending on whether they have access to a liquid asset.
 They, however, make a typo in their code and write something like the following:

 ```C++
 ...
 bool asset{false};
 if (ownsAHouse) {
   assets = true;